Alluxio/alluxio/docs/en/Remote-Logging.md

 a designated and configurable directory on the log server.

 ## Configure Alluxio
-Suppose the hostname of the log server is AlluxioLogServer, and the port is 45010.
 Refer to [Running Alluxio on a cluster](Running-Alluxio-on-a-Cluster.html) for instructions in deploying Alluxio in a cluster.